espocrm/documentation/docs/extensions/outlook-integration/contacts.md

 If everything went fine, a green label *Connected* should show up.

+!!! important

-**Important**: If you connected successfully, but *Outlook Contacts* checkbox didn't show up, that means that the administrator did not grant you access to *Outlook Contacts* scope.
+    If you connected successfully, but *Outlook Contacts* checkbox didn't show up, that means that the administrator did not grant you access to *Outlook Contacts* scope.

 Check *Outlook Contacts* checkbox and configure parameters and then click *Save*.